-Your vet may attempt immunotherapy to help your dog better tolerate environmental allergens.
-They may give your precious pup an allergy shot (allergy vaccine) through either injections or drops.
-Allergy vaccine shots help, but don’t cure allergies so you’ll still need to deal with the occasional outburst of symptoms.
+Your vet may also attempt immunotherapy to help your dog better tolerate environmental allergens.
+They may give your pup an allergy shot (allergy vaccine) through either injections or drops.
+Allergy vaccine shots help but don’t cure dog allergies, so you’ll still need to manage your pup’s symptoms.

-Vets may prescribe your precious pup an allergy relief medication to ease their pesky symptoms.
-For severe allergies, they may prescribe an antibiotic and antifungal or antibiotic medications.
+Vets may prescribe your pup an allergy relief medication to ease their pesky symptoms.
+For severe allergies, they may prescribe an antibiotic or antifungal medication.
 For more extreme allergic reactions, they may prescribe steroids.

 With that said, keep in mind that dogs can be allergic to several different allergens at the same time.
-Your veterinarian knows your pup best, so chat with them about what the best course of action is.
+Your veterinarian knows best, so chat with them about a course of action.

 Be a smarter pet parent